thatvirtualboy/plex/README.md

 * 4vCPU / 2GB RAM
 * AMD A-10 6800k APU in host running Windows 10

+This script is used to run comcut on recordings, then transcode using handbrake and the Apple TV 1080p preset.

 ## Shout out
 Original inspiration for this script came from [this post](http://forums.plex.tv/discussion/280289/plexdvr-post-processing-script-comcut-ccextractor-and-ffmpeg#latest)